lgautier/fastq-and-furious/README.md

 ```

+Should C extensions be unavaible (no C compiling possible, Pypy, other reasons), the Python-only verion can still be used
+(see section Performance below).

 To run the tests after installation, one will need a clone of the repository.
 From the root of the repository, run:

 ```bash